 We encourage you to call us to discuss water levels and your personal abilities based on the time of year you may be looking to paddle with us.

 All kayakers and canoeists should realize that the Middle Fork is a fairly technical river, chock full of rocks.
 Many of the rapids are long and scouting is usually done from the boat.
 On the other hand, the Main Salmon is a deep-water river with few exposed rocks.
 Its rapids are more of the “drop-pool” variety, making it a more forgiving river.

 If you are a basic Class III intermediate kayaker or canoeist, then the Main may be the better river for you.
 If you like a challenge and are of an advanced skill level, then the Middle Fork at higher flows may be for you.
 Both rivers offer great playboating, particularly at later summer levels.

 For canoeists, we recommend the July and August time periods.
 June’s big water makes it tough to run dry, especially for tandem teams.
-If you want to try June, a reliable roll and prior big water experience is required.
+If you want to try June, a reliable roll and prior big water experience are required.

 For proficient kayakers and canoeists, CANYONS has a variety of hard shell boats to choose from, at no additional cost.
-Reserve in advance.
+You will need to reserve in advance.
 Scroll down to check out our fleet of HARDSHELL CHOICES.
 Kayakers and canoeists will need to bring their own personal gear including helmet, PFD, spray skirt, paddle, sponge or bailer, throw bag and optional rescue equipment.
-Dry top or paddle jacket and synthetic sweater are usually all you need for warmth during July and August.
+Dry top or paddle jacket and synthetic sweater or wool, are usually all you need for warmth during July and August.
 We recommend that you bring dry tops or dry-suits for June trips.
 CANYONS provides a spare paddle for the group.
-Our kayaks are equipped with stern air bags, adjustable hip pads, and adjustable foot braces.
-Knee pads are glued down and all canoes have airbags and painters.
+Our kayaks are equipped with stern airbags, adjustable hip pads, and adjustable foot braces.
+Our Canoes have knee pads that are glued down, and airbags.
 We bring along spray adhesive and minicell foam for custom outfitting if needed.